 The table clearly shows the benefit of dynamic characteristics of SiC MOSFETs and GaN over silicon superjunction MOSFETs of a similar class.
 However, conduction losses are similar and thermal resistance to case and avalanche energy rating Eas is typically worse.
 However, SiC FETs are also shown as an alternative.
 SiC FETs are a cascode arrangement of a SiC JFET and a silicon MOSFET with substantially lower on-resistance.
-With their typically silver-sintered die-attach, much improved thermal resistance to case compared to the others.
-Dynamic FOMs for SiC FETs are as good as or a lot better than the other technologies.
+Their typically silver-sintered die-attach improved thermal resistance to the case compared to the others.
+Dynamic FOMs for SiC FETs are as good or better than the other technologies.

 There is a choice of wide band-gap devices that can be used for the highest efficiency in power converters, and in the past, the application very much drove the decision of which to use.
 SiC FETs available from UnitedSiC can be used in all common topologies for a useful boost in performance.